marina101/vast-analyzer/README.md

 It will return one of four possible options: 'flash_js_vpaid', 'flash_vpaid', 'js_vpaid', 'neither'

-Initializing a parser or calling categorize may also return an error if there is a problem with the url or the wrapper redirect url, if its not a vast link, or if the wrapper redirects more than five times.
-Its up to the user to handle the errors.
+Initializing a parser or calling categorize may also return an error subtype of the Error class if there is a problem with the url or the wrapper redirect url, if its not a vast link, or if the wrapper redirects more than five times.

 ## Development